Compare ETS

 Some states have discontinued specific offset protocols, but all accept offset allowances issued by any participating state.
 To date, only one offset project (landfill methane capture and destruction) has been approved under RGGI.

 QUANTITATIVE LIMIT: 3.3% of an entity’s liability may be covered by offset credits.
 This share will remain unchanged between 2021 and 2030.
+These limits on offset usage will still apply to already awarded offsets even after they cease to be awarded in 2027.

 Between the first and the fourth control periods (2009 to 2020), no CO2 offset allowances were deducted.
 As of the 2022 interim compliance summary report, no CO2 offset allowances had been deducted in the fifth control period (2021 to 2023).